JishuDEVnath/Basic-_Stock_predictor/README.md

  3. You also need to install streamlit using pip or venv in the same terminal to run the project in the webapp an then you are all set to go.

-In this project I have used vscode inbuilt jupyter notebook but you can use any online notebook.
+In this project I have used inbuilt jupyter notebook within the vscode with jupyter notebook support extension installed, but you can use any online notebook.

 ** Run the app.py from the terminal by typing `streamlit run app.py`.

 ** You can give any name to your .py file.
 Here I have given my .py file name as 'app.py'.